LiamLombard/vedit/README.md

 Log files stored in same directory as the executable

 The output video will be placed in the same directory as the input file with "_processed" appended to the name.

+You will require ffmpeg to be available in your path for this to work.

 Tested on mkv files, no idea if it'll handle mp4 files.